Ecommerce – Why Your Business Should be Online

 - Multichannel retailers outperform online-only stores with total sales growth of 53% (nearly 80% growth in their online sales)vs 10% respectively during May 2020.

 An interesting note – traditional retailers like Target and Myer provide online sales too.
 And online retailers are opening up brick and mortar stores or pop up stores in response.
 Successful retailers are moving towards using both modes of sales.
-So, let’s see why your business should be online and how it will make a difference in your business performance and growth.

 E-commerce vs Retail – A Comparison